junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 It's as if everyone has stopped breathing.
 Waiting.

-It's like the judgement day, and mankind is waiting for their judgement.
+It's like the judgment day, and mankind is waiting for their judgment.

-Dean's eyes burn with dryness for staring too long without blink.
+Dean's eyes burn with dryness from staring too long without blinking.
 He doesn't notice it.

 John pulls Castiel back, throwing him back onto the floor before him.
 "Fine," he snaps.
 "Suit yourself.
 Kill him, then."